India’s IT revolution: The stage is set for growth via employee engagement

 —79% of firms reported more online visibility once implementing a formal employee advocacy program.
 The data speaks for itself—an employee advocacy program is an extremely powerful tool!

-Sociabble brings a wealth of employee advocacy experience.
+Sociabble brings a wealth of experience empowering employees online.

-At Sociabble, we understand the changing world of employee advocacy, because we’ve been part of it since the beginning.
+At Sociabble, we understand the changing world of online employee communications, because we’ve been part of it since the beginning.
 We’ve deployed hundreds of employee advocacy and communication programs in over 80 countries around the world over the last few years, helping improve employee engagement and influence for brands like Coca-Cola, BNP Paribas, Walt Disney, Groupe Renault, and L’Oréal.
-And when it comes to IT, we have a track record of success, working with companies like Microsoft, HP India, Kyocera, Talentsoft, Toshiba, Mahindra Comviva, TCS, and many more.
-We have a local office in Mumbai, and we understand the unique opportunities, challenges, and benefits of employee advocacy for IT in India.
-We’re ready to use our experience to help your company succeed at employee advocacy.
+And when it comes to IT, we have a track record of success, working with companies like Microsoft, HP India, Kyocera, Talentsoft, Toshiba, Tata Consultancy Services, and many more.